A survey, review, and future trends of skin lesion segmentation and classification: Preprocessing and Augmentations

-where R, G, and B are the weighted summations of red, green, and blue pixels, respectively, and Y is the grayscale luminance value.
-Furthermore, Fig.~\ref{fig:preprocessing} displays the utilization frequencies of various preprocessing techniques in a bar plot in the last decade from the decided 365 SLA articles, revealing that hair removal, contrast enhancement, normalization, color space transformation, and median filtering are massively accepted top-5 preprocessing methods respectively employed in $23.83\,\%$, $15.03\,\%$, $14.51\,\%$, $10.36\,\%$, and $ 7.25\,\%$ articles for the SLA.
+Describing the detailed theories of all preprocessing techniques is not the objective of this paper; instead, we focus on their efficacy in the SLA domain.
+However, citations for such theories are given in Table~\ref{tab:Preprocessing}. \MKH{Fig.~\ref{fig:preprocessing} displays the utilization frequencies of various preprocessing techniques used in 594 SLA articles from 2011 to 2022, revealing that hair removal, contrast enhancement, normalization, color space transformation, and median filtering are massively acknowledged top-5 preprocessing methods used throughout $27.9\,\%$, $14.6\,\%$, $12.8\,\%$, $11.9\,\%$, and $6.4\,\%$ SLA articles, respectively.}

-Due to their massive utilization frequency, those five preprocessing methods can be grouped as \textit{first-tier} techniques (highly effective).
-Other preprocessing methods like automatic color equalization, removal of light reflections, standardization, dark region removal, mean filter, and Gaussian filtering are employed in the same number of SLA articles, approximately $4.7\,\%$ of articles.
-They are categorized as \textit{second-tier} preprocessing strategies in the SLA.
-The remaining elimination of shading, histogram equalization, gamma correction, sharpening filter, wiener filter, Gabor filter, bias field correction, and contrast limited adaptive histogram equalization are organized as \textit{third-tier} preprocessing strategies (less effective) due to their less engagement commonness in the last decade from 2011 to 2020.
-Such preprocessing tiers from the last decade's SLA publications will provide a concrete foundation for beginners and expert-level researchers to determine an appropriate preprocessing strategy in this domain.
+\MKH{Due to their high usage, these five preprocessing techniques are likely to be highly effective for SLA and can be grouped as \textbf{\textit{High-frequency}} techniques.
+They can thus be the benchmark for SLA preprocessing for future research.
+Other preprocessing methods like automatic color equalization, removal of light reflections, standardization, dark region removal, mean filter, and Gaussian filtering are employed in the same number of SLA articles, approximately $2.7\,\% \sim 4.1\,\%$ of articles.
+They could be categorized as \textbf{\textit{Medium-frequency}} preprocessing strategies for SLA.
+The remaining elimination of shading, histogram equalization, gamma correction, sharpening filter, wiener filter, Gabor filter, bias field correction, and contrast limited adaptive histogram equalization could be organized as \textbf{\textit{Low-frequency}} preprocessing schemes due to their less common usage in the last twelve years.
+With the help of Fig.~\ref{fig:preprocessing}, this finding would assist researchers in choosing a preprocessing strategy for lesion analysis.
+In addition, numerous authors utilized grayscale images instead of the provided RGB images.
+Such a conversion can be obtained in many ways, for instance, by averaging RGB channels and taking a single channel from different color spaces.
+Eq.~\ref{eq:color_conversion} demonstrates the most frequent grayscale conversion technique.

+where R, G, and B are the weighted summations of red, green, and blue pixels, respectively, and Y is the grayscale luminance value.}